coderefinery/manuals/helping-and-teaching.md

   learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in the future.

-### During the workshop, practically.

-- Stand up and walk around, try to make rounds by everyone.
-If you are convenient, students will ask.
-If you are sitting in the back, student's wont.
-Students rarely try to get your attention from across the room if you don't look ready.

 # From helper to instructor